Username3533/WebAppllication/README.md

 Things Learned:

--Installed Django, pip, initalized virtual environment and a local server ('py -3 -m venv .venv' -and- '.venv\scripts\activate')
+-Installed Django, initalized virtual environment and a local server ('py -3 -m venv .venv' -and- '.venv\scripts\activate')
 -Created model classes and 'py manage.py makemigration app_name' + 'py manage.py migrate' to tell django to update changes
 -Created superuser as admin and made topics based on the models made and migrated
 -Made a many-to-one entry model so multiple entries can be linked to one topic and will cascade delete